*This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link!*

 As he spends more time with Sam, Jamie realizes she’s not the spoiled brat he assumed she’d be – in fact, she’s starting to melt the ice around his heart.
 But he’ll need to betray Sam’s trust if he’s ever to get his big career break.

-And that concludes my Autumn 2022 TBR!
-And if my reading keeps up as it has recently, I’ll be reading more books than these.
+That concludes my Autumn 2022 TBR!
+If my reading keeps up as it has recently, I’ll be reading more books than these.
 Why do I say that?
-A perk of the job I have, and the shift I work, is we’re slow so that I can read!
+A perk of my job and the shift I work is that we’re slow, so I can read!
 Yay!
 Another great thing is that I currently have access to these books.
 And that means I can read them when I’m ready!

 How did your Summer 2022 TBR go?
 What books are on your Autumn 2022 TBR?
 I would love to know!